-Assessment of response to certain vaccines, such as pneumococcal vaccine
+Check your response to certain vaccines, such as pneumonia or pneumococcal vaccine

-Assessment of response to skin tests, such as tetanus and candida
+Check your response to skin tests, such as tetanus, bacteria, and the fungus candida

 Treatment may include:

 Long-term follow-up.
 Immune disorders mean an ongoing risk of infection.
-Working with your medical team is needed to keep you as healthy as possible.
+Work with your medical team to keep you as healthy as possible.